Arieh-code/CardWar_a/README.md

 ## Acknowledgements

-This game was created by [Your Name] as a personal project.
-Feel free to use, modify, or distribute the game according to the terms of the [license](LICENSE) provided.
+This game was created by Arieh Norton as a personal project.
+Feel free to use, modify, or distribute the game.

 ## Contributing

 If you would like to contribute to the game, please submit a pull request with your proposed changes.
 All contributions are welcome!

-## Contact

-If you have any questions, comments, or suggestions regarding the game, please feel free to contact [Your Email Address].